 Nancy was elected to the Monterey City Council in Nov. of 2006.
 She is a native Californian who has lived in Monterey for over 20 years.
 She graduated from Sacramento State College and received her teaching credential from Chapman University.
 A retired elementary school teacher, Nancy is currently teaching remedial reading part time for the Monterey Peninsula Unified School District.

-A graduate of Leadership Monterey Peninsula, she has served on the Colton Hall Museum/Cultural Arts Commission and was President of the Monterey Vista Neighborhood Association.
+A graduate of Leadership Monterey Peninsula, she has served on the Colton Hall Museum/Cultural Arts Commission and was President of the Monte Vista Neighborhood Association.

 In addition to volunteer work at the Monterey Bay Aquarium and with First Night Monterey, Nancy has acted as Chairperson of Christmas in the Adobes, the Adobe tour, and Bouquets to History and Art.
 She has served on the Board of the Monterey History and Art Association and of QUOTA International, an organization known for their service to the hearing and speech impaired, and to disadvantaged women and children.